jomazu/elixir-playground/README.md

 Used with VS Code **Remote - Containers**, as a containerized Docker development environment.

-Refer to the project's Branches for further information.
+Refer to the project Branches for further information.

 ## GLOSSARY
 [Elixir Documentation](https://elixir-lang.org/docs.html)